Nursing Associate Standards 2019

 Application process

-Once the programme is advertised, applicants will be required to complete an initial Expression of Interest form (EOI) and/or TRAC application on the NHS jobs website.
-For further information please contact the TNA lead within your organisation directly or the STP clinical educators.
+Once the programme is advertised, applicants will be required to complete an initial Expression of Interest form (EOI) and/or TRAC application on the NHS jobs website or apply online.
+For further information please contact the Educational lead within your organisation.
 Shortlisted applicants will be invited for an interview and the panel will typically consist of a service user, university, and organisation representative.